-Last but not the least, our business has been, and is expected to be, challenged by the weak economic outlook.
-We believe that the market conditions remain uncertain due to continual slowdown in the growth of both the PRC and global economy.
+Last but not the least, we believe that the market conditions remain uncertain due to upward tendency of Hong Kong interest rate and risk of potential global trade war.
 We consider that might have negative impact on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
 In conclusion, in view of the uncertain business environment, the Group will be cautious in managing the business risk; prepare to respond to the changes in such economic and business environment, and aim to strategically develop the Group's business to mitigate the said impacts.
 The Group will continue to focus on its core businesses and provide innovative and integrated IT infrastructure solutions to customers in both private and public sectors, to enable its enterprise and institution customers to extract maximum value from their IT engagements.